 The report maintains existing report language directing USDA’s Economic Research Service (ERS) to coordinate USDA sub-agencies that are involved in data collection, analysis, and research on the production, pricing, distribution, and marketing of locally and regionally produced agricultural products and to identify gaps in the data.
 The language requests that ERS provide a report that assesses the scope and trends in local and regional food systems.

 Finally, the omnibus report re-emphasizes existing language from the House and Senate FY 2014 bills stating that USDA’s Risk Management Agency (RMA) is moving too slowly in developing and offering crop insurance options (known as price elections) for organic farmers.
 The language requests a report from USDA detailing the Department’s plan and timetable for implementing organic price elections for all organic crops.

 Note to Readers: We will be posting our appropriations chart showing funding for a wide variety of key programs on the NSAC website by the end of the week.

-Categories: Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Risk Management, Rural Development
+Categories: Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Organic, Research, Education & Extension, Risk Management, Rural Development